luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 - Back-end engineer
 - Front-end engineer

-As you can see, we had a stellar team that collaborated across many disciplines, building something that I'm very proud of, and happy to share with you.
+We had a stellar team that collaborated across many disciplines, building something that I'm very proud of, and happy to share with you.

 ![DALL·E 2022-08-30 19 05 44 - Painting by Dali of a group of designers making an app](https://user-images.githubusercontent.com/349454/192364106-bfe061c6-0729-45ba-86c1-aeb00d5e773b.png)